24 May Essential Guide to the Lavender Fields in Provence

 - Pastis, an aniseed-flavoured liqueur, the best for the apéritif hour in the south of France.

 What to visit in Provence except the lavender fields

 Aside on wandering in the lavender fields, there are a lot of things to do in Provence!
 I have listed them here and will give a bit more details about some of the villages in the next paragraphs.

 What to do around the lavender fields and/or if you stay only for a few days

 If you come to Provence to see the lavender fields but just for a few days, here are some of the cool things you can do:

-- Explore the beautiful villages in the area: Valensole, Riez, Moustier Sainte Marie, Gordes, and Roussillon to give only a few.
+- Explore the beautiful villages in the area: Valensole, Riez, Moustier Sainte Marie, Gordes, Roussillon and Fontaine de Vaucluse to name only a few.
 I am giving more info about a few of them below.